z390development/z390/doc/design/zVSAM/zVSAM_V2_Design_File_Structure.md

 ![Diagram showing Blocks in a KSDS Data component](img/zVSAM_V2_File_KSDS_Data.jpg)

-Data Block Chain Organization for a KSDS is no different than it is for an ESDS or RRDS.
+Data Block Chain Organization for a KSDS is no different than it is for an ESDS, RRDS, or AIX data component.
 Please see [Data Block Chain Organization for unspanned records](#data-block-chain-organization-for-unspanned-records) and [Data Block Chain Organization for spanned records](#data-block-chain-organization-for-spanned-records) above.